ARM-software/CMSIS-DSP/ComputeGraph/MATHS.md

 ![math-matrix1](documentation/math-matrix1.png)

-The first row thus mean that an execution of the filter is consuming 7 samples on the first edge and execution of the source is producing 5 samples.
+The first row means that an execution of the filter is consuming 7 samples on the first edge and execution of the source is producing 5 samples.
 The sink is not connected to the first edge so the value is 0.

 If a node is run `nb` times then the matrix can be used to compute the state of the edges after this execution.

 A vector `s` can be used to represent how many time each node is executed.
 Then `M.s` is the amount of data produced / consumed on each edge.

-If `f` is the state of the edges (amount of data on each edge) then we have:
+If `f` is the state of the edges (amount of data on each edge) then, after execution of the nodes as described with `s`, we have:

 `f' = M . s + f`